The ABC Study Guide, University education in plain English alphabetically indexed. Click here to go to the main index

 "Drug x will make people's colds better"

-The slang term for a non-directional hypothesis is a "two-tailed" hypothesis because the experimenter predicts correctly whether the people with colds get better or worse.
+The slang term for a non-directional hypothesis is a two-tailed hypothesis.
 A directional hypothesis is called a one-tailed hypothesis.
 As with tossing a coin that has one head and one tail, only one out of two predictions can be correct.
+But the coin enalogy is misleading, because in the experiment there is the third possibility that the independent variable may have no effect.
+The drug may not influence the colds in any way.
+This possibility is called the null hypothesis

 Statistical Tests